prisong97/prisong97.github.io/_posts/2021-07-01-another-random-exercise.md

 layout: post
 ---

 *Taken from Robustness and Generalization, by Huan Xu and Shie Mannor*.
-This is a simple exercise to check that I'm understanding the statement correctly:
+This is a simple exercise to check that I'm understanding the given statement correctly:

 The following holds by the Breteganolle-Huber-Carol inequality (cf Proposition A6.6 of van der Vaart and Wellner, 2000):